edgedb/edgedb/docs/guides/introspection/index.rst

 There's also a couple of ways of getting the introspection type of a particular expression.
 Any :eql:type:`Object` has a ``__type__`` link to the ``schema::ObjectType``.
-For scalars there's the :eql:op:`INTROSPECT` and :eql:op:`TYPEOF` operators that can be used to get the type of an expression.
+For scalars there's the :eql:op:`introspect` and :eql:op:`typeof` operators that can be used to get the type of an expression.

-Finally, the command :eql:stmt:`DESCRIBE` can be used to get information about EdgeDB types in a variety of human-readable formats.
+Finally, the command :eql:stmt:`describe` can be used to get information about EdgeDB types in a variety of human-readable formats.

 .. toctree::